 Finance Act 2019 amends section 78A of Chapter 1 of Part 2 of the Finance Act 2003 to provide for an increase to the production threshold for eligibility to claim 50 per cent relief from Alcohol Products Tax for beer brewed in small breweries.
 The production threshold is raised to 50,000 hectolitres per annum, relief is granted up to 30,000 hectolitres per annum.

 Finance Act 2020 provides for ten annual increases to rates of the carbon component of mineral oil tax, including confirming the Budget increase in the rate of mineral oil tax on auto fuels from 14 October 2020.
 The rate increases are based on charging an additional €7.50 per tonne of carbon dioxide emissions each year for nine years and an additional €6.50 per tonne in the tenth year.
-From 1 May 2030 mineral oil tax rates are based on charging €100 per tonne of carbon dioxide emissions.
+From 1 May 2030, mineral oil tax rates will be based on charging €100 per tonne of carbon dioxide emissions.

-Finance Act 2021 40 amends section 94 of Chapter 1 of Part 2 of Finance Act 1999 to provide for Northern Ireland road transport operators to continue to qualify for the Diesel Rebate Scheme as provided for in the Protocol on Ireland/Northern Ireland.
+Finance Act 2021 Â 40 amends section 94 of Chapter 1 of Part 2 of Finance Act 1999 to provide for Northern Ireland road transport operators to continue to qualify for the Diesel Rebate Scheme as provided for in the Protocol on Ireland/Northern Ireland.
 The Act is further amended in section 99A to provide for a technical amendment to update a reference to relevant EU legislation regarding vehicle categorisation.

 Finance Act 2015 introduces a new regime for petroleum production tax.
-The tax has applied since 2007 at rates from 0% to 15% of the field’s taxable income.
+The tax has been applied since 2007 at rates from 0% to 15% of the field’s taxable income.
 It applies on a basis similar to corporation tax and is supplemental to corporation tax at the 15% rate.

-Where the factor is more than 4.5, the PPT applies to 5% of gross revenue less transport costs or 40% of income.
+Where the factor is more than 4.5, the PPT applies to 5% of gross revenue minus transport costs or 40% of income.
 In the case of less than 1.5 it is 10% of net income.
 Between 1.5 and 4.5 it is based on a formula scale.
 PPT is allowed as a deduction in the computation of corporation tax.

 Expenditure in respect of a taxable field may be surrendered to other group companies provided there is a 100% relationship.